Hamilton Drunk Driving Accident Lawyers

 Despite the steady decline in drunk driving rates over the past 25 to 30 years, drinking and driving still remains one of the leading causes of death in Canada.
 From a criminal prospective, there are about thirteen-thousand drinking and driving convictions annually in the province of Ontario alone.
 What is even more concerning is that over eighty percent of the convicted drunk drivers are first time offenders.
 About seventeen thousand total impaired driving incidents were reported by police in Ontario in 2015.
 Even more shocking was that nearly four thousand people were injured in car accidents involving a drinking driver or impaired driver.

-Lalande & Company Lawyers, has no sympathy for people who choose to drink and drive and cause harm to others.
+Lalande Personal Injury Lawyers, has no sympathy for people who choose to drink and drive and cause harm to others.
 If you were injured or a loved was killed by a drunk driver, we’ll do everything we can to hold that the negligent driver responsible and accountable to you or your loved ones.
 Get in touch with our Hamilton drunk driving accident lawyers today at 905-333-8888 or by filling out an online contact form.

 Hurt by a drunk driver and don’t know what to do?